Course - Anatomy of the Movement Apparatus - BEV1014

 Exam:

-- Written 4 hours exam at the campus in Inspera.
+- Written 4 hours written school exam.
 The exam is split into a part with multiple choice questions and one part with questions with open answer.
-None aids at the exam
+None aids at the exam.

-- The compulsory activities are approved for 4 years.
-With approved compulsory activities, the students re-sit the examination only.
+- The compulsory activities are approved for 4 years and within this time period the students can resit the examination only.

 - If there is a re-sit examination, the examination form may be changed.